Success is partially derived from relationships with other people, through whom they get access to expertise and

 The success of a musical production depends on the team, rather than individual.— B. Uzzi, J. Spiro (2007) Collaboration and Creativity

-While society keeps celebrating the lone genius idea – the biased thinking where the attribution of success is given to individuals – it’s in fact the team the real foundation of success.
+While society keeps celebrating the lone genius myth – the biased thinking where the attribution of success is given to individuals – it’s in fact the team the real foundation of success.
 Even when we talk about individuals instead of companies, these individuals are always interconnected to a network of people that allow them to succeed in what they do.

 “The best Broadway teams, by far, were those with a mix of relationships,” Uzzi says.
 “These teams had some old friends, but they also had newbies.
 This mixture meant that the artists could interact efficiently—they had a familiar structure to fall back on—but they also managed to incorporate some new ideas.
 They were comfortable with each other, but they weren’t too comfortable.”— J. Lehrer (2012) Groupthink and Uzzi, Spiro (2005 paper)

 The paper gets very in depth about how the network is structures, however the highlight above is a good summary of one of the results:

-The title is a bit misleading, in the sense that seems correlating expertise, but the research is more in terms of being a “veteran” inside the network (i.e. well connected) more than in terms of skills.
-Even if, clearly, more experience on the field is likely correlated with connections that were built over time.
+The title is a bit misleading, in the sense that seems correlating expertise with age, but the research is more in terms of being a “veteran” inside the network (i.e. well connected) more than in terms of skills.
+Even if, clearly, more experience on the field is likely correlated with connections that were built over time, this difference means to point out that new people aren’t less skilled, just, less connected.

 Internal Team Friction